 Honestly, every time I see a DJ using turntables in a club, I always just marvel.
 Turntables are perhaps the coolest thing in a DJ’s booth.
-And while modern controllers (link) come with different turntables, there’s something magic about the old vinyl turntable.
+And while modern controllers come with different turntables, there’s something magical about the old vinyl turntable.
 One of the oldest pieces of equipment used by DJs, their use can be traced back to the early 70s.
+So what are the best DJ turntables I hear you ask?
+Let’s take a deep dive.

 Technics 1200 Series